-In the next ten years, one goal of the Student Achievement Council is that all adults in milestone, the high schools in our state need to have the same success criteria.
+In the next ten years, one goal of the Student Achievement Council is that all adults in Washington, ages 25-44, will have a high school diploma.
+For us to realize such an ambitious milestone, the high schools in our state need to have the same success criteria.
 The work of the Ferndale School District began this year with our Graduation Task Force.
 The group formed, urged on by both our superintendent and local school board, to make a difference in the lives of students.
 If even one student does not graduate from our high schools, we believe that is one too many.